Back to Guides

 Under the old system, a tenant could show up to a non-payment hearing and raise maintenance issues, harassment claims, or other complaints.
 Sometimes legitimate, sometimes a delay tactic.
 The adjudicator would have to wade through all of it before reaching a decision on the arrears.

 Bill 60 changes the dynamic.
-Tenants must now pay at least 50% of the outstanding arrears before they can introduce unrelated issues at a non-payment hearing.
+Once in force, tenants will need to pay at least 50% of the outstanding arrears before they can introduce unrelated issues at a non-payment hearing.
 Cannot pay 50%?
-The hearing stays focused strictly on the rent owed.
+The hearing would stay focused strictly on the rent owed.
+This rule is not yet in effect, so current hearings still allow those issues to be raised.

 This does not mean tenants lose the right to file their own applications about maintenance or other issues.
 They absolutely can - just separately, not as a defense against eviction for non-payment.